 For more information on the HELP loan scheme, and to find out whether you’re eligible, check out the Australian Government’s StudyAssist site.

 If you’re an international student studying in Australia, you are only eligible for an international fee-paying place.
 Commonwealth Supported Places are not available to international students.

-You’ll find an estimated fee detailed in your offer letter which will need to be paid in full by the due date.
-To determine the exact amount, you can use the Tuition Fee Calculator.
+You’ll find an estimated course fee in your Offer Letter.
+To determine the exact amount, you can use our Tuition Fee Calculator.